cgrimm-redhat/rhfedora/README.md

 Requirements
 ------------

 At this point in time DNF is the required package manager.
 YUM support maybe added at a later point in time.
-Additionally ansible, python, and
+Additionally ansible, python, and libselinux-python

 ```
 $ sudo dnf install ansible python libselinux-python